umbraco/UmbracoDocs/14/umbraco-cms/reference/security/external-login-providers.md

 {% endcode %}
 You have a few options to configure the button:

 * `element` - Define your own custom element for the button.
 This is useful if you want to display something other than a button, For example: a link or an image.
-For more information, see the [Customizing the BackOffice login button](external-login-providers.md#customizing-the-backoffice-login-button) section.
+For more information, see the [Customizing the BackOffice Login Button](external-login-providers.md#customizing-the-backoffice-login-button) section.
 * `forProviderName` - The name of the provider you are configuring.
 This should match the `SchemeName` in the `GenericBackOfficeExternalLoginProviderOptions` class with "Umbraco." prepended.
 * `meta.label` - The label to display on the button.
 The user will see this text.
 For example: "Sign in with Generic".
 * `meta.defaultView.icon` - The icon to display on the button.
 You can use any of the icons from the Umbraco Icon Picker.
 If you want to use a custom icon, you need to first register it to the [`icons` extension point](../../extending/backoffice-setup/extension-types/README.md).